 The first driver I encountered was the order to cut out community all together and focus solely on developing a suite of personal publishing tools—the new name of our group within the Lycos domain: Personal Publishing.

-I noticed that the move ostracized many of the original Tripod folk who had joined the company because of the possibilities of online community, as well as a bunch of members that chose Tripod for similar reasons.
-But the numbers proved that people wanted to build their own web sites, so culture shifted and we continued our focused on building tools to support what people wanted.
+The move ostracized many of the original Tripod folk who had joined the company because of the possibilities of online community—as well as some members that chose Tripod for similar reasons—but the numbers proved that people wanted to build their own web pages, so culture shifted and we continued our focused on building tools to support what people wanted.

-We needed to visualize the current experience in a tangible format, so we could determine where we were going to snip and cut sections and features.
-After putting together a precise map of page sequencing and explicit sections, I walked into the office of my design director to get his opinion.
+The design team needed to visualize the current experience to determine where we were going to snip and cut sections and features.
+After putting together a precise map of pages within explicit sections, I walked into the office of my design director to get his opinion.
 The direction given to him was crystal clear, so he studied my map for a few seconds, found where the “build” and “community” sections bordered one another, and proceeded to literally rip the map in half on that line.

 No questions asked; no questions necessary.

 It took me about a year into my stint at Tripod/Lycos to start to question where we were heading as a scooped up start-up.
-After months of working on creating useful publishing tools in the context of the times, the projects being assigned began to feel superfluous, such as creating Hello Kitty skins for the Angelfire publishing tool UI.
+After months of creating useful publishing tools (in the context of the times), the projects being assigned began to feel superfluous, such as creating Hello Kitty skins for the Angelfire publishing tool UI.
 We all began wondering what would’ve happened at Tripod if they hadn’t been sold to Lycos; if the founders were still in charge, still listening to their members with room to innovate.

 Maybe Technorati would be serving the world of “Tripoders” today, rather than “Bloggers.”

-As things would have it, Lycos prepared to close our Silicon Village web factory for the Terra merger.
-I wanted no part of working in Waltham, Mass, so I moved down to Brooklyn and picked up a dotcom consulting gig.
-It wasn’t what I wanted, but it was better than Hello Kitty.
+As things would have it, Lycos was preparing to close our Silicon Village web factory for the Terra merger.
+I wanted no part of working in Waltham, Mass, so I moved down to Brooklyn and picked up an executive role at a dotcom consultancy.
+It wasn’t exactly what I wanted, but it was better than Hello Kitty.

 Jeff Veen’s post the other day regarding the genesis of flickr placed me in this Silicon Village time capsule.
 His description of their roots reminded me about choices and their consequences—good, bad or indifferent.